Driving to La Tania

 4 Wheel drive vehicles from small Fiat Pandas to the huge Audi Q7 offer surprisingly extra grip going uphill even with normal tyres - unlikely you'll ever get stuck on any main roads for example.
 However going down hill or hitting ice with normal tyres then the 4 wheel drive isn't going to help much, although smart traction control, hill descent modes and intelligent 4 wheel drive systems are improving things all the time.

 Swiss Car Hire in Winter from 01 Nov to 15 Apr must come with either Snow Tyres or Chains - often a compulsory charge added on with all inclusive rentals so check your small print carefully.
-French hire cars have no such requirement (there is a French side to Geneva airport too).
+French hire cars use to have no such requirement (there is a French side to Geneva airport too) but for Winter 2022/2023 they will have.

 Finally, remember the chances of actually needing snow tyres or chains is actually quite small in driving to La Tania.
 While possibly needed to park right outside a chalet up one of the minor roads, the main roads to La Tania are generally cleared quickly and efficiently from early morning to around 10pm or later if very heavy snow is actually coming down.